srcshelton/gentoo-ebuilds/README.md

     * Fix build on systems where userspace and kernel conform to different ABIs, and fix installation of broken manpage symlinks
 * sys-libs/libseccomp
     * Remove unnecessary run-time dependency on sys-kernel/linux-headers
+* sys-libs/libxcrypt
+    * When manpages are relocated, also correct '.so' links
 * sys-power/apcupsd
     * Incorporate patch to allow apcupsd to be bulit against recent SNMP headers;
     * Correct SNMP patch failure of version 3.14.12, make exposed configuration options more flexible;